MINISTRY BY THE SPIRIT RATHER THAN BY ORGANIZATIONAL ASSIGNMENT

 The difference between eldership (government), and the Divinely ordained, anointed, priesthood, goes back to the days of Moses.

 “Go and gather the elders of Israel together, and say to them, ‘The LORD God of your fathers, the God of Abraham, of Isaac, and of Jacob, appeared to me, saying, “I have surely visited you and seen what is done to you in Egypt; (Exodus 3:16)

 There was no Levitical priesthood at this time but there were elders—men to whom the nation looked for authority, wisdom, and guidance.
 God recognized and honored the role of the elders of His people.

-Then Moses called for all the elders of Israel, and said unto them, Draw out and take you a lamb according to your families, and kill the passover.
+Then Moses called for all the elders of Israel and said to them, “Pick out and take lambs for yourselves according to your families, and kill the Passover lamb.
 (Exodus 12:21)

 Next we come to what probably was the origin of the Sanhedrin, the Council of Israel.